 1. Is autism only diagnosed in childhood?

-• No, autism can be diagnosed in adulthood, but it often presents unique challenges due to limited awareness.
+• No, autism is diagnosed in adulthood, although this has its own challenges due to the lack of awareness.

 2. What are common coping strategies for adults with autism?

-• Coping strategies include structured routines, sensory accommodations, and cultivating support networks.
+• Some coping strategies involve structured routines, sensory accommodations and cultivating support networks.

-3. Do men and women with autism experience the same symptoms?
+3. Are men and women with autism a homogeneous group with similar symptoms?

 4. How can family and friends support adults with autism?